Tiledesk/.github/profile/README.md

 ![image](https://user-images.githubusercontent.com/32564846/181367757-77773e70-4e86-4c99-a617-a1a0e504fcd9.png)

-# Tiledesk is the <b>open source conversational platform</b> that easily connects humans and chatbots
+Tiledesk is the **open source conversational platform** that easily connects humans and chatbots

-Designed to be open source since the beginning, we actively worked on it to create a totally new, <b>first class customer service platform</b> based on instant messaging.
+Designed to be open source since the beginning, we actively worked on it to create a totally new, **first class customer service platform** based on instant messaging.

 What is Tiledesk today?
-It became the open source <b>“conversational app development” platform</b> that everyone needs 😌
+It became the open source **“conversational app development” platform** that everyone needs 😌

 You can use Tiledesk to <b>increase sales for your website</b> or for <b>post-sales customer service</b>.
 Every conversation can be automated using our first class native chatbot technology.
 You can also connect your own applications using our APIs or Webhooks.